Skip to content

 Per Board of Regents of the University System of Georgia policy, out-of-state students who enroll exclusively in study abroad course work will pay only in-state tuition rates, plus any applicable fees.

-Georgia College Study Abroad ScholarshipsParis Group Photo
+GCSU Study Abroad ScholarshipsParis Group Photo

 • The scholarship committee generally meets to decide upon awards later in those months.

-Note: In order to eligible for Study Abroad scholarships, students must first complete and submit their online GCSU Study Abroad application.
+Note: In order to be eligible for Study Abroad scholarships, students must first complete and submit their online GCSU Study Abroad application.

 GCSU Study Abroad Scholarships